 Heritage Park Historical Village

-There are self-guided walking tours to give visitors the opportunity to learn about the history of Calgary and Western Canada.
-Guests will love the fully operational steam engine train (including rides), horse-drawn wagon rides, different daily activities, and the Gasoline Alley Museum featuring some vintage cars.
+Self-guided walking tours give visitors the opportunity to learn about the history of Calgary and Western Canada.
+Guests will love the fully operational steam engine train (including rides), horse-drawn wagon rides, different daily activities, and the Gasoline Alley Museum, which features some vintage cars.

 Fort Calgary